amd/quark-documentation/docs/onnx/tutorial_adaround_adaquant.rst

 Tutorial: AdaRound and AdaQuant
 ===============================

-In this tutorial, we will learn how to use AdaRound and AdaQuantin in Quark for ONNX.
+In this tutorial, we will learn how to use AdaRound and AdaQuant in Quark for ONNX.

 Introduction